QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 ~~~

 Next, set the old `sys-` VM's autostart to false, and update any references to the old one.
-In particular, make sure to update `/etc/qubes-rpc/policy/qubes.UpdatesProxy` in dom0.
+In particular, make sure to update `/etc/qubes-rpc/policy/qubes.UpdatesProxy` in dom0, to the new sys-VMName (if sys-net was your choice to update Templates.)

 For example, `qvm-prefs sys-firewall netvm <sys-VMName>`.
 See below for a complete example of a `sys-net` replacement: